Eva-Kuk/smoothie-lovers/README.md

 1. ## **Strategy plane**
 My goal for this project is to create a website with smoothies recipes where users will be able to store their recipes and share them with other users.
-It is intended to be used as an full-stack
+It is intended to be used as an full-stack application with clean and user - friendly site design.

 ### Project purpose:
-- To create recipe online book, by
+- To create an easy-to-use online cocktail recipe book, providing a user-friendly interface with full functionality.
+- Promoting a healthy lifestyle by introducing cocktails into our daily diet.

 ### Site owner goals:
+- Present the recipe book and gain lots of great recipes in one place.
-- Provide the contact form, so the users be able to get in touch with their queries
+- Provide the contact form, so the users be able to get in touch with their queries.
-- Promote
+- Promote a brand of kitchen tools.
-- Provide
-- Include

 ### Customer Goals:
+- Easy to register and log in into the account.
-- Easy to find
+- Easy to find and share recipes on the website.
 - Easy to find links to social media accounts to follow the news about the website.
 - Easy to find contact form for possible enquiries about profile or recipes.